jgoldfar/jgoldfar.github.io/content/blog/0521-working-with-me.md

 # Working With Me, Jonathan Goldfarb

-Feeling a dedication to authenticity and transparency throughout my entire professional career, I find the concept of a "user manual" for myself fascinating.
-Who hasn't avoided going to an office-mate or boss because they weren't sure how productive the conversation would be?
+Dedication to authenticity and transparency is central to my work.
+In my continuous search for better ways to facilitate open and effective communication, I came across the concept of a personal "user manual", a living document that encapsulates how I work with others.
+I can't count the number of times a colleague has told me they avoided a conversation with an office-mate or colleague because they weren't sure how productive the conversation would be.
 Those kinds of missed opportunities can so easily be avoided with open communication in an organization.

-A user manual can create needed transparency about work practices across a team --- it can also drive accountability.
+These days, there are even [templates](https://docs.google.com/document/d/1IZwTwEpHzo4KHa5Lxgc0fOCkJqpYH59YWBkZI1K3JVo/edit) [available](https://www.manualof.me) to create nice-looking documents to share.

+The fact is, each engagement is unique - as an outcomes-oriented professional, I know that building productive relationships with business owners, stakeholders, users, and colleagues is a key.
+There is no one-size-fits-all solution; I enjoy the process of evolving my way of working to deliver the maximum value to the people I support.

+What remains here are prompts I gathered for this exercise, and some of my thoughts on what might be in my "user manual" as an example.
+The best communicators I have worked with change according the needs of their colleagues, the project, and their role - for me, feedback is central to my process of improvement, so feel free to [reach out with comments or points of clarification](mailto:jgoldfar@gmail.com).

 > If someone is able to show me that what I think or do is not right, I will happily change, for I seek the truth, by which no one was ever truly harmed.
 It is the person who continues in his self-deception and ignorance who is harmed. - Marcus Aurelius

-These days, there are even [templates](https://docs.google.com/document/d/1IZwTwEpHzo4KHa5Lxgc0fOCkJqpYH59YWBkZI1K3JVo/edit) [available](https://www.manualof.me) to create nice-looking documents to share.
-I created one for a previous engagement and found it lacking, however useful the concept may be.
-What remains here are prompts I gathered for this exercise, and some of my thoughts on what might be in my "user manual" as an example.
-I have noticed that even when people are open about communication in this way, good contributors evolve and change with the needs of the market and their role - for me, feedback is central to my process of improvement, so feel free to [reach out with comments or clarification](mailto:jgoldfar@gmail.com).

 ## Success and Expectations

 > What does being good at your job mean to you?
 What are some of the values that underpin your understanding of success?
 What is the best way to convince you do to something?
 How can people earn an extra gold star with you?
 What qualities do you particularly value in people who work with you?

-I have observed success being measured in many different ways, often without recognizing the possibility of [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) creating second-order effects in an organization or group.
-One can define success on multiple scales, from individual actualization to the well-being of communities and societies.
+One can define success by multiple scales and metrics, from individual actualization to the well-being of communities and societies.
+I have an intrinsic motivation to create, innovate, and achieve, and an ability to laser-focus on the critical needs of the organizations I work with.

-As time progresses only in one direction, we have no choice but to adapt and learn.
+My understanding of success is rooted in my appreciation for failure - I conceptualize true failure only as ceasing to continue.
+I believe we have no choice but to experiment, fail, and learn.
 Perhaps Churchill put this process most concisely: "Success is stumbling from failure to failure with no loss of enthusiasm."

 ## Communication and Feedback